BojanJurca/Multitasking-Esp32-HTTP-FTP-Telnet-servers-for-Arduino/time_functions_reference_manual.md

 **Declaration**

-ëííC++
+'''C++
 int cronTabDel (String cronCommand);
-ëíí
+'''

 **Parameters**

   - String cronCommand contains the nme of the command to be deleted from cron table.

 **Return value**